 - Sanctioning of cease and desist letter: The actual or lawful owner of the trademark can file a case of trademark infringement against the infringer.
 Filing a case against infringement will send an official ‘cease and desist’ letter to the infringer.
 This letter is basically a negotiating agreement that asks the infringer to stop using the same trademark or to change its trademark before asking to pay strict penalties.
 This might result in a positive response from the infringer, if he/she agrees to stop using the same trademark for future usage or agrees to change its logo, etc. Or there can be a possibility that the infringer simply ignores this notice letter and continues to use the same trademark.
 In that case, the lawful owner proceeds to take legal actions, further to the next level.

 - Sanctioning injunction: The lawful owners whose trademarks are signed under the USPTO guidelines can ask for injunction letter against the infringer.
-Injunction is simply a court order sanctioned against the infringer to warn and ask him/her to stop its usage.
+An injunction is simply a court order sanctioned against the infringer to warn and ask him/her to stop its usage.
 This even includes asking to destroy and seize any goods or products that have the same trademark immediately.
 The infringer has the choice to either stop its usage or continue with the same trademark and face further legal consequences.

 - Order to pay back the monetary damages: An infringer may be further asked to pay back all the monetary damages that have caused to the original brand from trademark’s illegal usage.
-This includes paying back all the penalties, such as loss in sales due to illegal infringement and usage, the future advertising costs that has to be made by the lawful owner to again enhance its sales, etc. The penalties may differ depending upon whether the infringement made is intentional or unintentional.
+This includes paying back all the penalties, such as loss in sales due to illegal infringement and usage, the future advertising costs that have to be made by the lawful owner to again enhance its sales, etc. The penalties may differ depending upon whether the infringement made is intentional or unintentional.
 If the infringer is found responsible to use the trademark knowingly, then he may be asked to pay even three times the guilty amount.

 - Order to pay attorney’s fees: Sometimes if the violation lawsuit fails to settle the infringement, the court may order the infringer to pay the lawful owner attorney’s fees as a penalty.
-This may incur the infringer to pay a lot of money since the trademark field is too costly and the attorney can demand for any amount he/she wants to fight the same case.
+This may incur the infringer to pay a lot of money since the trademark field is too costly and the attorney can demand any amount he/she wants to fight the same case.

-- Damage to your own business: Once an infringement is found, the infringer is no longer being recognized with the same reputed name by its customers, who got attracted by the mere means of trademark.
-His/her whole sales will demolish and he/she will have to establish and start with a new name or may be with a different trademark, after paying a lot of money to the actual lawful owner.
+- Damage to your own business: Once an infringement is found, the infringer is no longer being recognized with the same reputed name by its customers, who got attracted by the mere means of a trademark.
+His/her whole sales will demolish and he/she will have to establish and start with a new name or maybe with a different trademark, after paying a lot of money to the actual lawful owner.

 How to avoid trademark infringement?

 If not, then the trademark can be registered and filed in your name, but if the search shows that similar or same trademark is already in use and it is a registered one, then a new trademark or a symbol has to be established.
 One is asked or suggested to perform this search before the filing or registration for a particular trademark.
-It is not a compulsion to hire any experienced professional to perform this search, but after going through all the complexities of the search and legal perspectives associated with the risks and profit making, it is advised to hire one.
+It is not a compulsion to hire an experienced professional to perform this search, but after going through all the complexities of the search and legal perspectives associated with the risks and profit making, it is advised to hire one.